oracle/coherence-operator/docs/user-guide.md

 The value of the key is Timestamp: previousTime: 11:47:04 currentTime: 16:09:30
 ```

-Run the command again and it will show the updated `Timestamp`:
+Run the command again and it shows the updated `Timestamp`:

 ```
 The value of the key is Timestamp: previousTime: 16:09:30 currentTime: 16:10:20